filt3rek/hscript-template/README.md

 With this code :
 ```
 try{
-	return tpl.execute( output, ctx );
+	return interp.execute( output, ctx );
-}catch( e : ftk.format.template.Template.TemplateError ){
+}catch( e : ftk.format.template.Interp.InterpError ){
 	trace( e );
 }
 ```

 You will see `hscript:9: Unexpected token: ")" : }else if(() rand > .7 ){`

-**Note** : *You have to add `-D hscriptPos` to your build file in order to get error position and set `runtimePos`to true in the Template's constructor*
+**Note** : *You have to add `-D hscriptPos` to your build file in order to get error position and set `runtimePos`to true in the Interp's constructor*

-As you can see, the native TemplateError gives the piece of hscript source code and not the one from the template used.
+As you can see, the native InterpError gives the piece of hscript source code and not the one from the template used.

 In order to get your template's source code, you'll have to split your template by `\n` and get the right array index -1.